 The Total Retail Loss Report by Professor Adrian Beck, provides the retail industry with a more effective understanding of retail loss.
-The report begins by explaining why the traditionally used term, “shrinkage” is too narrow.
+The report begins by laying out why the traditionally used term, “shrinkage” is too narrow.
 It then develops a more in-depth concept, called “Total Retail Loss.”
-The study is based on interviews with 100 senior retail leaders from some of the largest retailers in the US.
-This blog post will discuss the findings and recommendations of Beck’s report.
+The study is based on interviews with 100 senior retail leaders from some of the largest retailers in the US (report can be found here).

 Why This Report